4W4I5/Semester-4-Notes/CNET/CNET 17 Apr, 2023.md

 	- 2^16 Bytes
 	- Fragmentation/Reassembly
 		- 16-Bit ID
+			- The same is assigned to all subdivided packets as well
-		- Flags
+		- Flags 3-Bit
-		- Fragment offset
+		- Fragment offset 13-Bit
 		- \
 ### IP Fragmentation
 - Occurs when IP packet is longer than MTU